itsToggle/trakt-scraper/README.md

 0. **What You need:**
     - A Trakt.tv Account
     - A Real Debrid Account is mandatory.
 Without it the script wont work.
+If you dont have one yet, create one here: http://real-debrid.com/?id=5708990
     - (Premiumize Account) This is optional.
 It will improve the chances of finding a chached torrent.
     - Aria2c
     - WinRar